j-tseng/junkSort.AI/PROGRESS-TRACK.md

 	- IN PROGRESS
 		- Improving trained model for image recognition
 		- Developing lists for recyclable and compostable objects for text categorisation layer

+## June 22

+- No workshops today!
+Purely work kind of day
+- Within improving the image recognition and classification,
+	- Went through process for re-training categories on TensorFlow demo example
+	- Figured out optimization of output .pb and .txt files to load on Android
+	- Identifying image sets to include in compostable list
+- Tasks
+	- COMPLETE
+		- Added splash screen to the Android app and other UI changes
+	- IN PROGRESS
+		- Improving trained model for image recognition